Wedoourbest Child Protection Policy

 - Before photographing or filming a child, obtain consent from the child or a parent or guardian of the child.
 It must be explained how the photograph or film will be used;

 - Ensure photographs, films, videos, and DVDs present children in a dignified and respectful manner and not in a vulnerable or submissive manner.
 Children should be adequately clothed and not in poses that could be seen as sexually suggestive;

 - Ensure images are honest representations of the context and the facts;

 - Ensure file labels do not reveal identifying information about a child when sending images electronically;

 - We always ask for permission to take photo or video;

-- Photo of children who are sick or injured children must be evaluated fairly carefully and all use of photo and video must be approved by Wedoourbest COO before using or using the material.
+- Photo of children who are sick or injured must be evaluated carefully, and all use of photo and video must be approved by Wedoourbest COO before using such material.

 Approved by the senior management team.

 November 25, 2018.